|Mary Magdalene, in a dramatic 19th-century popular image of penitence painted by Ary Scheffer. (Photo credit: Wikipedia)|

 Does the believer think that more individuals praying will result in a better outcome than just an individual believer praying?
 Why?
 Is it to make sure their god hears them?
 I thought their omniscient god already knew what was going on without any prayers whatsoever.
 Of course, that would mean that intercessory prayer is always worthless because one isn't telling one's god anything he/she/it doesn't already know.
 Is it because their god must be persuaded to help?
 If their god is benevolent, added persuasion should not be necessary.But if prayer is little more than self-soothing, this question is easily answerable.
 In fact, it is probably irrelevant.

-To understand prayer, most of us have tried to get inside the believer's head and understand the phenomenon from the believer's viewpoint.
+To understand prayer, most of us have tried to get inside the believer's head and understand the phenomenon from the his or her viewpoint.
 Unfortunately, this necessarily limits us to material of which the believer is consciously aware and is willing to disclose frankly.
 But isn't it possible that the believer concocts supernatural trappings because praying primarily to soothe oneself seems childlike and not particularly admirable?

-What I'd like to suggest here is that prayer is a primitive attempt to soothe oneself.
+What I'd like to suggest here is that prayer might be a primitive attempt to soothe oneself.
 Furthermore, I think that most believers know this, at least at some level.
-However, they push it out of awareness and employ a variety of psychological defenses to repress it because it has unpleasant implications which make them uncomfortable.
+However, they push it out of awareness and employ a variety of psychological defenses to repress it because it has unpleasant implications which make them uncomfortable (i.e., no gods are necessary).

-If there is any truth to what I say here, I wonder whether one implication might be that assisting believers in developing developmentally appropriate coping skills might be one path to decreasing their need to rely on prayer as a source of comfort.
+If there is any truth to what I say here, I wonder whether one implication might be that assisting believers in developing developmentally appropriate coping skills could be a path to decreasing their reliance on prayer as a source of comfort.
 Religion, and religious fundamentalism in particular, has long been hostile to the mental health profession.
 Perhaps we've uncovered part of the reason for this hostility.

 Tags: religion, prayer, god, belief, repression, psychology, mental health, secular, atheism